koompi/koompi.org/content/faqs/_index.en.md

 type : "docs"
 ---
 {{< faq "How to install KOOMPI OS?" >}}
-There are two main steps of installing it.
+There are two main steps for installing it.

 **First Step (Create a bootable USB)**
 - Get a USB minimum of 4GB.